Laila Woozeer

-Laila Woozeer is a British author, performer, musician and activist.
-Woozeer's 2022 book, Not Quite White (published by Simon & Schuster) is a memoir described as "primarily focused on mixed race identity and also looking at representation, structural racism, intergenerational trauma and interracial family relations."
+Laila Woozeer is a British author, performer, musician, and activist.
+Woozeer's 2022 book, Not Quite White (published by Simon & Schuster) is a memoir described as "primarily focused on mixed-race identity and also looking at representation, structural racism, intergenerational trauma and interracial family relations."
 Woozeer has also written for Cosmopolitan, The Guardian, Eastern Eye, Metro, My London Shout Out UK and Marie Claire on race and identity.
 Woozeer is also a multi-instrumentalist who has worked in both theatre and musical theatre composing both original scores and soundtracks.

 Writing

 Not Quite White

-Woozeer's debut book, Not Quite White, was released 23 June 2022, published by Simon & Schuster.
-The book is a memoir which focusses on mixed race identity as well as representation, intergenerational trauma, structural racism and interracial family relations.
+Woozeer's debut book, Not Quite White, was released on 23 June 2022, and published by Simon & Schuster.
+The book is a memoir that focusses on mixed race identity as well as representation, intergenerational trauma, structural racism, and interracial family relations.
 Excerpts from the book were published in Mashable and Wales Art Review.
 The book was featured in a list of best non-fiction books in Cosmopolitan and Stylist.
 The book began as a blog post on their blog TAPE PARADE.